What is a network protocol analyzer?

 A network protocol analyzer is a combination of programming and hardware and in certain cases, a separate hardware device that can be installed in a network or computer in order to improve its security level against viruses and other types of malicious activities.

-We offer reviews on the top software network analysis tools and services.
+WWe offer reviews on the top software network analysis tools and services.
 Before purchasing or downloading any network analyzer or monitoring tool, we recommend an in-depth research for beginners that want to start learning about packet sniffing.
-Take the needed time to discover tools that are considered to be the foundation of network security utilities with our blog.
+Take the needed time to discover tools that are considered to be the foundation of network security utilities and our NPA FAQS section.